xx

 Structure diminishes Anxiety:

-Assessing and imposing roles, limits, boundaries, and routines in conflicted family systems
+Assessing and imposing roles, limits, boundaries,

 Understanding the structures that define each family, the structures that define your practice, and the structures inherent in the judicial system is critical to our success as family law professionals.